-An artificial pancreas is a system that requires an insulin pump, a continuous glucose monitor and an algorithm.
+An artificial pancreas is a system comprising an insulin pump, a continuous glucose monitor and an algorithm.
 Learn more about the artificial pancreas and how it works.

-JDRF exist to cure, treat and prevent type 1 diabetes and its complications.
-An artificial pancreas system could help many people with type 1 diabetes keep better control of their blood glucose levels thereby reducing their risk of long-term complications and protecting them against hypoglycaemia.
+JDRF exists to cure, treat and prevent type 1 diabetes and its complications.
+An artificial pancreas system could help many people with type 1 diabetes keep better control of their blood glucose levels, thereby reducing their risk of long-term complications and protecting them against hypoglycaemia.
 Read more about why this is important.

 The artificial pancreas is a global project.
-We have research teams based all over the world collaborating with other teams to draw in different expertise.
+We have research teams based all over the world collaborating with one another to draw in different expertise.
 Find out more about where the research is happening.

-The University of Cambridge team, led by Dr Roman Hovorka, is one of the eight core research groups that is part of the JDRF Artificial Pancreas Consortium.
+The University of Cambridge team, led by Dr Roman Hovorka, is one of the core research groups that form part of the JDRF Artificial Pancreas Consortium.
 Read the latest on what his team is working on.